publiccodenet/about/activities/codebase-stewardship/supporting-governance/governance-template.md

 * managing and planning releases
 * controlling rights to [codebase] assets such as source repositories

+Ideally, no one company or organization will employ a simple majority of the technical steering team.

 Any active member of the community can request to become a technical steering team member by asking the technical steering team.
 Members are appointed by the current technical steering team members.

 ### Working process

-The technical steering team meets regularly.
+The technical steering team meets regularly [explain frequency].
 Their agenda includes review of the technical roadmap and issues that are at an impasse.
 The intention of the agenda is not to review or approve all patches.
 This is mainly done through the process described in CONTRIBUTING.md [add link].

-If more than one technical steering team member disagrees with a decision of the technical steering team they may appeal to the product steering team who will make the ultimate ruling.

-Ideally, no one company or organization will employ a simple majority of the technical steering team.

 ## Product steering team